-Where a complainant expresses dissatisfaction with the management or outcome of a Transport for NSW internal review of an environmental complaint, the complaint will be referred to the ER for review.
+Where a complainant expresses dissatisfaction with the management or outcome of a Transport internal review of an environmental or noise and vibration complaint, the complaint will be referred to the Environmental Representative (ER) or Acoustic Advisor (AA) for review.
+Transport may also choose to refer a complaint to the ER or AA as part of its internal review process.